Frameworks

 Plain debug logs are fine at first, but quickly become noise once your project grows.

 Echo is a lightweight debugging framework for GameMaker.
-Your game is always talking and Echo helps you hear what it is telling you.
-Instead of a wall of show_debug_message() calls, you get structured logs, levels, history, and tools that make problems stand out instead of hiding in the noise.
+Your game is always talking and Echo helps you hear what it’s telling you.
+Instead of a wall of show_debug_message() calls, you get structured logs, levels, history, and other features that make problems stand out.

 - Log at different levels and filter what hits the console.